Ibasen's 430-year history

 Around the 13th year of Genroku (around 1700) Mid-Edo period

-Edoround fanandfolding fandealing withround fanpublishers under the authority of the Edo shogunate as a wholesalerround fanThe company began to frequent Edo Castle as a merchant.
+Edoround fanandfolding fandealing withround fanAs a wholesaler, the publishers of the Edo shogunate's warrantround fanThe company began to frequent Edo Castle as a merchant.

 Around Nihonbashi in the Edo period